 CBS Detroit reported that Michigan’s winning bid came from a Detroit-area consortium of businesses and universities, led by the Columbus, Ohio-based manufacturing technology nonprofit EWI.
 The Chicago area was also awarded a manufacturing center that will concentrate on digital manufacturing and design technologies.

-The Lightweight and Modern Metals Manufacturing Innovation – or LM3I – Institute will be based in Canton Township.
+The Lightweight and Modern Metals Manufacturing Innovation – or LM3I – Institute will be based in Detroit's Corktown neighborhood.
 It will receive $70 million in federal funding over five years, matched by another $78 million from the consortium partners.
 The funding includes $10 million from the Michigan Economic Development Corp. and additional dollars from the state of Ohio.

 University partners that will participate in the center are Michigan State University, the Colorado School of Mines, Michigan Technological University, Ohio State University, University of Kentucky, University of Michigan, University of Notre Dame, University of Tennessee and Wayne State University.

 Among the 34 corporate partners are ABS, AEM, Alcoa Technology, Boeing, Comau, Easom Automation, EWI, Fabrisonic, Flash Bainite Steel, GE, Honda North American Services, Huys, Infinium Inc., Innovative Weld Solutions, ITW, Lockheed Martin, Luvata, Materion, MesoCoat, MTI, NanoSteel Co., Optomec, Phoenix Integration, PowderMet, RealWeld, RTI International Metals, SaCell, Southwest Research Institute, Steel Warehouse Co., ThermoCalc, Timet, Trumpf Inc., UTRC and Wolf Robotics.